 The neighborhoods Manga and El Cabrero are located close to the Old City and Getsemani, offering a less busy atmosphere.
 Manga is a colonial neighborhood where you can admire beautiful historic buildings while walking under the shade of trees.
 There is also a historic cemetery worth visiting and a sailboat harbor (Club Náutico Marina).
 El Cabrero is a quiet, residential neighborhood featuring beautiful parks.

 One of the first things you will notice in Cartagena are the Afro-Colombian women in colorful dresses balancing bowls of fruit on their heads.
 Their image has become iconic and is often depicted in street art murals.
 These women are called Palenqueras because they originally came from Palenque in the south of Cartagena, a town founded by escaped slaves and considered one of the first free towns in the Americas.
-Try their delicious fruits and indulge in the history and taste of Cartagena.
+Try their delicious fruits!

 Photo by Studio Colombia, Palenqueras in Cartagena Colombia